Christian-Sav/DevOps-Core-Fundamental-Projec/README.md

 A python3 virtual enviroment or venv was used as the development enviroment which was hosted on a google cloud platform virtual machine running Ubuntu 20.04.
 I used python as Flask is a python-based framework.
 I used a venv as it allows pip installs to be used and for the app to be run without conflicting with any existing installs on the host Machine.

 Jenkins was used as the build server which provided automation of both building and testing.
-The automation is achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit to the dev branch.
+The automation is achieved by setting up a freestyle project which executes the test.sh script when it recieves a webhook from github upon pushing a commit to the dev or main branch.
+I also used jenkins to deploy the app to a secondary production server using gunicorn once testing was complete and if the build was sucessful, gunicorn is an exmaple of a WSGI server that allows for the app to be run seperatly.
 The full CI pipeline for this project is:

 ![CI Pipeline](https://github.com/Christian-Sav/QA_Project/blob/feature/Figures/CI%20Pipeline.png)